pymedphys/pymedphys/README.rst

     for loss of goodwill, work stoppage, computer failure or malfunction, or any and all other commercial damages or losses), even if such Contributor has been advised of the possibility of such damages.

+For the definitions of where the definition of License is taken to be the AGPLv3+ with additional terms from the Apache 2.0.
+The definitions of Contributor, You, and Work for this clause are as defined within the Apache 2.0 license.

 Installation